Mookie Betts Player Props: Dodgers vs. Blue Jays

 Mookie Betts At The Plate

-- Among the qualifying hitters in MLB play, he ranks 32nd in batting average, 11th in on-base percentage, and sixth in slugging.
+- Among qualified hitters, he ranks 34th in batting average, while his on-base percentage ranks 12th and he is sixth in slugging.

-- Betts is batting .190 during his last games and is riding a four-game hitting streak.
+- Betts will look to extend his five-game hitting streak.
+He's batting .227 during his last games.

-- Betts has picked up an RBI in 40.6% of his games this year, with two or more RBI in 17.7% of his games.
-He has also produced three or more runs in eight contests.
+- Betts has an RBI in 40 of 97 games this season, with multiple RBI in 17 of them.
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.